Chinonsoprisca/AutomobileSalesData/README.md

 ### Exploratory Data Analysis
 ---
 - What is the ovarall sales trend
-- Which product and counry are top sellers
-- Status of the ordered products
+- Summarize the status of the ordered products

 ### Data Analysis